How can we help you today?

 Is domain privacy included free with registration?

-Network Solutions offers Domain Privacy + Protection as an addition when you register a domain.
-To enable it, you can add it to your domain registration or renewal through your Network Solutions account.
+We offer Domain Privacy + Protection as an addition when you register a domain.
+To enable it, add it to your domain registration or renewal in your Network Solutions account.

 What information does Domain Privacy + Protection hide?

-Domain Privacy + Protection hides your personal information from the public WHOIS database, like address, phone number, domain name, email, and internet protocol (IP) address.
+Domain Privacy + Protection hides your personal information from public WHOIS databases, such as your address, phone number, and email address.

 Is Domain Privacy + Protection a one-time purchase, or do I need to renew it?

 Domain Privacy + Protection is typically a service you need to renew.
-Contact Network Solutions customer support or check your account details for specific renewal information and pricing.
+Contact our customer support or check your account details for specific renewal information and pricing.

 Do I need domain privacy for my website?